Aligning Task-Based Resources to the OALCF project

 The project created alignment charts for each curriculum, colour-coded to show the competencies, task group and complexity levels for each of the activities/tasks in the curriculum.
 This allows practitioners to determine if a curriculum is suitable for a specific student or to select learning tasks based on specific competencies and complexity levels.

 The resource “Goal-Directed Demonstrations” contains over 100 activities to demonstrate learning.
 Originally designed for use in initial, ongoing and exit assessment of learning, many of the tasks can be used as task-based learning activities or unofficial milestone-type tasks within a variety of LBS programs.
-Twenty-five of the tasks have been aligned to the OALCF and will eventually be added to the website: Task-Based Activities for LBS.
+Twenty-five of the tasks have been aligned to the OALCF and added to the website: Task-Based Activities for LBS.